NumaanFormoli/cse15l-lab-reports/lab4.md

 non-fiction/OUP/Castro/chM.txt
 non-fiction/OUP/Castro/chN.txt
 ```
 - This option -i looks for the pattern without case sensitivity.
-It is useful when looking for a word that can appear in a text in uppercase or lowercase
+It is useful when looking for a word that can appear in a text in uppercase or lowercase.
 - [Source](https://linuxhandbook.com/grep-command-examples/)